-Highland Lake Water System Improvements (ARPA Funded)
+Highland Lake Water System Improvements - Phase 2 (ARPA Funded)

-Improvements will be constructed in two phases:
+Improvements are being constructed in two phases:

 Why is this project needed?